-Council was successful in attracting \$2.4m from the NSW Government to secure the safety of the airport with fencing and lighting improvements and continues to seek support for infrastructure upgrades to the aprons, taxiways, runways, and potentially, security and terminal upgrades.
-With the requirement for more industrial land, Council is also renewing its masterplan for development to include the potential for industrial land sites at the airport.
+Council was successful in attracting \$2.4m from the NSW Government to secure the safety of the airport with fencing and lighting improvements and \$10m from the State and Federal Government to complete the first stage of upgrades to the aprons and taxiways.
+Council continues to seek support for infrastructure upgrades to the remaining aprons, taxiways, runways, and potentially, security and terminal upgrades.
+With the requirement for more industrial land, Council has also renewed its masterplan for development to include the potential for increased airside and landside commercial and industrial developments.